top of page

 • I believe that Bible memorization is critical.
 Bible at Hampton Christian in 6th grade was my worst subject, primarily if not exclusively from the memorization component.
 I wasn't getting good sleep and wasn't using any mnemonic devices (memorization techniques) to memorize Scripture.
 Both elemens are critical for effective Bible memorization.

-Invitation to My Faith-Based Group on Facebook & Bible Study
+Invitation to My Faith-Based Group on Facebook & Annual 1 Year Bible Study

 • If you'd like to join my FB group where I share more from a faith-based perspective, go to Seeking Jesus in Love, Spirit & Truth

-• I also co-lead a Bible study once a month based on a 1-year Bible reading plan in Youversion with videos from the Bible Project.
+• I also lead a 1-year Bible reading plan in Youversion with videos from the Bible Project.
 Let me know if you'd like to join and I can send you a link.
 We start every January 1st.

 How Does Adam Treat Those of Other Faiths & Belief Systems?